Here are some handy hints to help you find your bearings more easily in Paris and to get to know your way around the capital.

 You’ll find plans all over the city, on the main roads, at the entrance and inside metro stations and in bus shelters…

-Maps of each “arrondissement” are also available from vending machines in each area - you have to pay for them, but they are very detailed.
-Last but not least, you can obtain free maps from the ticket offices in metro stations, in the department stores and at all the information centres of the Paris Convention and Visitors Bureau (the latter is available in English, French, German, Spanish, Italian, Portuguese, Chinese, Japanese and Russian!)
+You can obtain free maps from the ticket offices in metro stations, in the department stores and at all the information centres of the Paris Convention and Visitors Bureau (the latter is available in English, French, German, Spanish, Italian, Portuguese, Chinese, Japanese and Russian!).
+You will also find paying maps of Paris in kiosks throughout the city, showing the details of Paris by arrondissement.

 Main roads and streets